NIH-HPC/gpu4singularity/README.md

 ## About
 _NOTE: `gpu4singularity` is only compatible with Singularity versions < 2.3.
 If
-you are using singularity >= v2.3, use the experimental option `--nv` to grant your containers GPU support at runtime._
+you are using Singularity >= 2.3, use the experimental option `--nv` to grant your containers GPU support at runtime._

 [Singularity](http://singularity.lbl.gov) is a container platform that let's